- The Product-Led Geek

 This section is crucial for ensuring your experiment's validity.
 Include:

-Primary Metric Baseline
+Primary Metric Baseline with time period

 Required Sample Size